-PDF version of Firebird Hardware Guide: English, Russian
+PDF version of Firebird Hardware Guide: English, Russian, Portuguese (Brazil)

 You can often see the following question in Firebird technical support groups: "What is the hardware of choice for the Firebird DBMS?".
 This topic remains permanently popular because hardware requirements differ by tasks and hardware itself changes with time.

 We decided to write this guide in order to provide the necessary knowledge to anyone who wants to choose truly effective hardware for their Firebird database.
 To do it, you will have to learn some basic details on how Firebird, the operating system and, of course, hardware functions.

 To find out what hardware will suit your Firebird database best, we have to understand how Firebird uses its components: CPU, RAM, HDD/SSD and how these components interact with the operating system (for instance, with the file cache).